FILA grappling: Scoring

+A competitor can score 2 points for a reversal by escaping from a bottom or disadvantageous position and gains top control for at least three seconds.

+A competitor can score 3 points by maintaining control for three seconds from side mount, 4 points by maintaining control for three seconds from full mount, and 4 points by maintaining control for three seconds from back mount.

+Points

 FILA grappling rules contrasted with wrestling's greater emphasis on takedowns, due to its radically different point-scoring system.
 This has led to greater time dedicated to training on the ground, resulting in enhancement and evolution of groundwork techniques by grapplers.